-Moving to Cyprus offers a unique Mediterranean experience.
+Surrounded by the bright blue waters of the Mediterranean, Cyprus offers a unique experience of sun-soaked island living.
 The country has many cultural influences, having been part of the Roman Empire, a British colony and, most recently, being divided between the North and South following the Turkish invasion.

 Expats accustomed to smooth and efficient administration may find the Cypriot system frustrating.
-Most systems and processes are not executed with the greatest of haste, especially when dealing with government, banking and utilities.
-Infrastructure in Cyprus has developed considerably over the past decade, but expats should remember that it still operates at a laid back pace.
+Most systems and processes are not executed with the greatest of haste, especially when dealing with government.
+Infrastructure in Cyprus has developed considerably over the past decade or two, but expats should remember that it still operates at a laid-back pace.

 While the Cypriot dialect of Greek is still the most widely spoken language, English is spoken and understood by many locals, particularly in the younger generations.
 English is also prevalent on signage, making both communicating and getting around Cyprus manageable for non-Greek visitors and residents.